decred/dcrdocs/docs/proof-of-stake/how-to-stake.md

 ## How to Stake/Vote

-Participating in Proof-of-Stake (PoS) voting requires a Decred wallet to be running 24/7.
-The wallet needs to be always online so that it can be called to vote; if the wallet is unavailable then the votes will be missed and no block reward will be received.
+There are two ways to stake/vote.

-Running your own always-online wallet is known as **"Solo" Voting**.
+Running your own always-online wallet is known as **"Solo" Voting**, and is more appropriate for advanced users.

 **Voting Service Providers (VSPs)** (formerly "Stakepools") are available for those unable to keep a personal voting wallet online.
 Using a VSP is completely safe; the Decred PoS protocol allows you to delegate your vote to a VSP's always-online wallet without ever giving the VSP access to your funds.